-Applications must be submitted via the online application system on or before the call deadline (November 30 2016 for call 1, April 18 2017 for call 1B).
+Applications must be submitted via the online application system on or before the call deadline (31 October 2017).
 In order to submit an application, all applicants need to register in the system.
 Each applicant will receive individual login details.
 Once registered, applicants can submit relevant information to the system, which will be stored there until they submit the application or decide to make changes to information recorded earlier.
 The online application system will automatically close at midnight Irish time on the submission date.

 Once the online application system is closed, all applications will be checked for eligibility.
 All applicants will be informed of the results of eligibility checking.
 If an application is found to be ineligible, applicants will be provided with an explanation of the grounds for ineligibility.

-All eligible proposals in which ethics issues are raised will be reviewed by the NUI Galway Research Ethics Committee.
+All eligible proposals in which ethics issues are raised will undergo ethics review.
+If you answer yes to any of the ethics questions in your online application, you must include an ethics self-assessment in your proposal.
 Please refer to the Guide for Applicants for further information on ethics checking.

 Each eligible application will undergo external international peer-review.
 Three independent experts (Peer Review Panel) will evaluate each proposal in line with the evaluation criteria described in the Guide for Applicants.

 Applicants will be ranked on the basis of their scores from international peer-review.
 The weighted score will be subject to a threshold of 70%.